truonghoailinh47/truonghoailinh47/README.md

 - 👋 Hi, I’m @truonghoailinh
-- 👀 I’m interested in simulate electric field of nanoparticles
+- 👀 I’m interested in molecular dynamic simulation
-- 🌱 I’m currently learning Meep Python
+- 🌱 I’m currently learning MD simulation related to protein protein interactions
-- 💞️ I’m looking to collaborate on Meep python
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---